uw-loci/EBEAM_webmonitor/Log_File_Manipulation_Prototype/README_singlefile.md

 `singlefile.js` is a self-contained script that:
 - Authenticates with Google Drive API using service account credentials
-- Monitors a specific Google Drive file for changes
+- Monitors a Google Drive file for changes (either a specific file or the latest file in a folder)
+- Automatically finds the latest modified file in a folder (if folder ID is provided)
 - Downloads only new data (incremental sync) to minimize bandwidth
 - Maintains a local copy of the log file
 - Creates and maintains a reversed version of the log (newest entries first)